Back

 BY JOE ROWAN, August 14 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

 Need to launch an Earth-observation satellite to monitor climate change, or maybe even a whole constellation to collect data on marine pollution?
-Open Cosmos, a startup based on Harwell Campus, is your one-stop shop — and fresh from winning a €60m seven-satellite contract from the Greek government, the team is bringing its data-gathering expertise to THE HEAT to show how its tech is tracking deforestation, coastal erosion and other planetary threats.
+Open Cosmos, a startup based on Harwell Campus, is your one-stop shop — and fresh from winning a €60m seven-satellite contract from the Greek government, the team brought its data-gathering expertise to THE HEAT to show how its tech is tracking deforestation, coastal erosion and other planetary threats.

 The nine-year-old startup has launched 10 satellites to date, typically to collect data that can help fight the climate crisis.
 Its first launch, in 2017, tracked oxygen levels in the atmosphere; and though it has also launched telecom satellites, most of its current work focuses on Earth observation.
 A satellite built for the UK government uses high-resolution hyperspectral cameras with artificial intelligence and an inter-satellite link to capture image data at specific frequencies across the electromagnetic spectrum — which allows real-time monitoring of illegal fishing.
 “You can get reactive warnings within minutes after the picture has been taken”, Open Cosmos founder and CEO Rafel Jorda Siquier explains.
 “This is proving to be extremely useful for monitoring biodiversity, wildfires and critical infrastructure, particularly in the energy domain.”